timothyclifford/planet-earth/README.md

 - [Digital Climate Strike](https://digital.globalclimatestrike.net/) offered digital support for the global climate strikes
 - [Mattermore](https://www.mattermore.io/) offer data science for the climate - collaborate with peers, find high-impact projects and jobs, grow your community and hire
 - [WildLabs](https://www.climateneutral.org/) is a community of conservationists, technologists, engineers, data scientists, entrepreneurs and change makers

+## Tools

+- [OnePlanet](https://oneplanet.com/) provide a radical online platform to enable everyone to plan for the future and create the places, products and services to live happy, healthy lives on our one planet.

 ## Travel